-Formatting of the L3_FT_P product is HDF5 with appropriate metadata.
-The L3_FT_P is posted to a polar grid - the projections are defined in terms of north polar azimuthal and global cylindrical Equal-Area Scalable Earth (EASE; version 2) grids (Armstrong and Brodzik, 1995).
-These gridding schemes are similar to current versions of the SSM/I derived FT ESDR (http://nsidc.org/data/NSIDC-0477).
+Formatting of the L3\FT\P product is HDF5 with appropriate metadata.
+The L3\FT\P is posted to both polar and global grid formats.
+The polar projection product is defined in terms of the north polar azimuthal cylindrical Equal-Area Scalable Earth (EASE; version 2) grid projection (Brodzik et al. 2012; 2014), consistent with the L3\FT\A product.
+The global cylindrical EASE-grid v2 projection product includes all freeze-thaw affected land areas, including lower latitude and southern atmosphere areas missing from the polar-grid L3\FT\P product.
+Both product formats are complimentary in that the global-grid provides complete global coverage while the polar-grid product reduces spatial distortions in the freeze/thaw grid cells over the northern high latitudes.
+These gridding schemes are similar to current versions of the FT-ESDR (http://nsidc.org/data/NSIDC-0477).

 Latency is defined as the average time under normal operating conditions between data acquisition by the SMAP observatory and delivery of the product to the data center.
-Latency of the baseline L3_FT_P product is dependent on the delivery rate of L1C_TB (135 MB per day) data from the radiometer processing system and on the rate at which these can be processed into freeze/thaw products and submitted to the SMAP NSIDC DAAC.
-Processing of the baseline L3_FT_P product will be complete within 24 hours of receipt of the global L1C_TB data, which itself has a latency of 12 hours.
+Latency of the baseline L3\FT\P product is dependent on the delivery rate of L1C\TB (~135 MB per day) data from the radiometer processing system and on the rate at which these can be processed into freeze/thaw products and submitted to the SMAP NSIDC DAAC.
+Processing of the baseline L3\FT\P product will be complete within 24 hours of receipt of the global L1C\TB data, which itself has a latency of 12 hours.